Skip to content

 December 11, 2019, Governor M. Bevin filed 161 pardons and 419 commutations of sentences with the Secretary of State, including commutations for 336 people who were serving sentences solely for drug-related charges.
 In 2015, Governor S. Beshear issued 200 pardons, and former Governor E. Fletcher pardoned 100 people during his four-year term.

-By December 11, 2022, over six million Americans had taken Paxlovid, a Pfizer drug, for free, paid for by the government.
+By December 11, 2022, over six million Americans had taken Paxlovid, a Pfizer drug, for free, paid for by the government (Universal Healthcare).
 The pill helped fight the coronavirus and lessened the virus’s complications.
 The government said it would stop paying Phizer for the medicine.
 Pfizer planned to charge patients through insurance.
+The health insurance company could then approve or deny the bill depending how generous the CEO felt.